EventSaucePHP/EventSauce/docs/docs/event-sourcing.md

 This style of programming especially fit for:

-* Business process modelling (finite flows, complex transitions and transactions).
+* Business process modeling (finite flows, complex transitions and transactions).
 * Complex user flows.
 * Asynchronous system interactions
 * Cases where audit trails are of paramount importance.